Family Compact: Reform movement

 The Family Compact was one of many, distinguished primarily by its access to the offices of state.
 Other compact groups, such as the Baldwin-Russell-Sullivan family, in fact, shared many of the same values.
 The primary opposition to the Family Compact and these loyalist ideals came from the reform movement led by William Lyon Mackenzie.
 His ability to agitate through his newspaper The Colonial Advocate and petitioning was effective.
 Speeches and petitions led directly to the redress of grievances in Upper Canada that otherwise had no means of redress.

 Mackenzie's frustration with Compact control of the government was a catalyst for the failed Upper Canada Rebellion of 1837.
 Their hold on the government was reduced with the creation of the united Province of Canada and later the installation of the system of Responsible Government in Canada.

 Colborne Clique

-The Colborne Clique, named for John Colborne, 1st Baron Seaton, was a federation united by geography in Goderich, Ontario, Scottish heritage, time of immigration to Upper Canada, and an association with the Dunlop brothers William "Tiger" Dunlop and Robert Graham Dunlop.
+The Colborne Clique, named for John Colborne, 1st Baron Seaton, was a federation united by geography in Goderich, Scottish heritage, time of immigration to Upper Canada, and an association with the Dunlop brothers William "Tiger" Dunlop and Robert Graham Dunlop.
 Although their prime animosity was towards the Canada Company, the Canada Company and the Family Compact were seen as one and the same thing causing the Colbornites to align themselves firmly against the Family Compact.